TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/BackendModules/BackendModuleApi/Index.rst

    :doc:`t3core:Changelog/10.0/Deprecation-87550-UseControllerClassesWhenRegisteringPluginsmodules`.
 #. **Module configuration**: The following options are available:

    *  ``access``: can contain several, separated by comma

       *  ``systemMaintainer``: the module is accessible to system maintainers only.
       *  ``admin``: the module is accessible to admins only
       *  ``user``: the module can be made accessible per user
       *  ``group``: the module can be made accessible per usergroup

    *  Module ``iconIdentifier``

    *  A language file containing ``labels`` like the module title and description, for building the module menu and for the display of information in the **About Modules** module (found in the main help menu in the top bar).
       The `LLL:` prefix is mandatory here and is there for historical reasons.

-   * Navigation component ``navigationComponentId`` - you can specify which navigation component you want to use, for example ``TYPO3/CMS/Backend/PageTree/PageTreeElement`` for a page tree or `TYPO3/CMS/Backend/Tree/FileStorageTreeContainer` for a folder tree.
+   *  Navigation component ``navigationComponentId`` - you can specify which navigation component you want to use, for example :php:`TYPO3/CMS/Backend/PageTree/PageTreeElement` for a page tree or :php:`TYPO3/CMS/Backend/Tree/FileStorageTreeContainer` for a folder tree.
       If you don't want to show a navigation component at all you can either set this to an empty string or not declare it at all.
-In case the main module (e.g. "web") has a navigationComponent defined by default you'll have to also set ``'inheritNavigationComponentFromMainModule' => false``.
+In case the main module (e.g. "web") has a navigationComponent defined by default you'll have to also set :php:`'inheritNavigationComponentFromMainModule' => false`.

 .. note::